whaleclub/api/source/includes/_overview.md

 `Partner-ID: {YOUR_PARTNER_ID}`

-You can get your Partner ID from your [API Settings](https://trade.whaleclub.co/settings/api) page.
+You can get your Partner ID from your [API Settings](https://trade.whaleclub.co/settings/api) page, too.
 Only trades with real funds will result in referral commissions.

 <aside class="warning">
 Use of auto-referrals or multiple live trading accounts will result in permanent account closure without notice.